apache/incubator-brooklyn/docs/guide/ops/catalog/index.md

 The following example installs the `RiakNode` entity, making it also available as an application template, with a nice display name, description, and icon.
-It can be referred in other blueprints to as `datastore:1.0`, and its implementation will be the Java class `brooklyn.entity.nosql.riak.RiakNode` included with Brooklyn.
+It can be referred in other blueprints to as `datastore:1.0`, and its implementation will be the Java class `org.apache.brooklyn.entity.nosql.riak.RiakNode` included with Brooklyn.

 ~~~ yaml
 brooklyn.catalog: